 For closeup portraits, flat light reduces the appearance of lines, blemishes, and imperfections in the skin to create a more flattering look.
 Go ahead and place your subject in a bright, open area.
 The clouds should provide enough cover to keep your subject from squinting while you direct your subject into a pose and cue whatever expression you’re after.

-Tip #2: Create Directional Light
+Tip #2: Create Directional Light With Overcast Skies

 To add light, use the white or silver side of a 5-in-1 reflector and position it at a 45-degree angle in relation to the camera and the subject.
 It helps to have an assistant so that he/she can hold the reflector.
 You can also use flash to add directional light.

-To subtract light (see the image above), place the subject next to a dark object (building, tree, or the black side of your 5-in-1 reflector) and position your subject so that the dark object reduces the light reflecting on one side of your subject’s face.
+To subtract light (see the image below), place the subject next to a dark object (building, tree, or the black side of your 5-in-1 reflector) and position your subject so that the dark object reduces the light reflecting on one side of your subject’s face.
 A large open space will allow more light to fall on your subject, but the dark object will cut or block some of the light falling on that side.

 Tip #3: Capture Catchlights from Above